States that have both a medical marijuana law and have removed jail time for possessing small amounts of marijuana

-To stay updated on the status of marijuana policy reform in Mississippi, be sure to subscribe to MPP's free legislative alert service.
+To stay updated on the status of marijuana policy reform in Mississippi, be sure to subscribe to MPP's alerts, if you haven't done so already.